 In the next chapter, Kiyosaki asks the question, “Are you ready to face the real world?”
 In the real world, getting a good job and saving for retirement will not provide enough money for “at least 80 percent” of baby-boomers to retire on.
 In the real world, the government cannot afford to provide financial and medical support for over 150 million people.

 Kiyosaki believes that the nightmare is already beginning.
 Since March of 2000, the stock market has deflated.
 He believes the market will rebound, then go bust, then rebound, then go bust.
 Eventually, the stock market will not be able to rebound.
 It will crash.
 The reason this cycle will occur is financial assumptions.
 Too many workers assume their retirement plans, along with Social Security, will be enough to live on during retirement.

 At the end of chapter six, Kiyosaki summarizes the three reasons the crash of 2016 will take place.
 First, “there will be a market sell-off caused by baby-boomers converting to cash.”
 And this sell-off will occur because people do not understand or trust their financial assets.
 “Most people today do not naturally feel secure with mutual funds and stocks.”
 They want and trust cash.

-The second reason is “the cost of living and medical costs will go up.”
+The second reason is that “the cost of living and medical costs will go up.”
 People need money to live on, so they will sell their mutual funds.
-And the third reason is “the number of fools will increase.”
+And the third reason is that “the number of fools will increase.”
 People will make bad decisions in how they handle their money.